How to Get Over Your Fear of Public Speaking

 These are some of the questions that can panic in any speaker.

 It is for this reason that you must create contingency plans and be more prepared if the worst happens (although it probably won’t).

 5. Don’t wait Until The Last Moment…

-… to check that the microphone works, that the projector projects or that the projector illuminates.
+Check that the microphone works, that the projector projects, or that the projector illuminates beforehand.

 6. Talk to one person at a time.